 - Consider your tolerance for risk

-- The case for paying off your mortgage
+- Pros of paying off your mortgage

 - How to decide between paying off your mortgage or investing